 Organizing paperless client files is simple: organize digital client files exactly how you organized your files before you went paperless.
 Go with the “folder” analogy that your computer uses for organizing files, and use them just as you use your red ropes and manila folders.

 Consider your “paper-full” workflow.
-You probably get a document in the mail, review it, then two-hole-punch it and add it to a manilla folder, which is put in a red rope “bucket file” and stored in your filing cabinet (or in a stack next to your desk).
-A paperless workflow is similar; but most of it happens on your computer.
+You probably get a document in the mail, review it, then two-hole-punch it and add it to a manila folder, which is put in a red rope “bucket file” and stored in your filing cabinet (or in a stack next to your desk).
+A paperless workflow is similar, but most of it happens on your computer.
 After you get a document in the mail, scan it and file it in a folder on your computer.
 That folder is similar to the manila folder, and it should be located within a folder for the client (the red rope) that is, in turn, stored in a Client Files folder (your filing cabinet).

 Client files folder structure